Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Introduction and statement of results.

 \subsection{Applications to real algebraic geometry}

 Semialgebraic arc-analytic maps are often used in real algebraic geometry.
 The arc-analytic maps were introduced by Kurdyka in \cite{kurdyka1}.
-It was shown by Bierstone and Milman in \cite{B-M} (see also \cite{parusinski1994}) that the semialgebraic arc-analytic maps are blow-analytic.
-The semialgebraic arc-analytic maps and, closely related, semialgebraic arc-symmetric sets were used in \cite{kurdyka1999}, \cite{parusinski2004}, to show that injective self-morphisms of real algebraic varieties are surjective.
+It was shown by Bierstone and Milman in \cite{B-M} (see also \cite{parusinski1994}) that semialgebraic arc-analytic maps are blow-analytic.
+Semialgebraic arc-analytic maps and semialgebraic arc-symmetric sets were used in \cite{kurdyka1999}, \cite{parusinski2004}, to show that injective self-morphisms of real algebraic varieties are surjective.
 For more on this development we refer the reader to \cite{kurdykaparusinski}.
-Let us also note that recently studied \cite{kollarnowak}, \cite{kucharz2009}, \cite{kucharz2014}, \cite{FHMM} continuous rational maps are, in particular, arc-analytic and semi-algebraic.
+Let us also note that recently studied \cite{kollarnowak}, \cite{kucharz2009}, \cite{kucharz2014}, \cite{FHMM} continuous rational maps are, in particular, arc-analytic and semialgebraic.

-The weight filtration on real algebraic varieties, recently introduced \cite{mccroryparusinski1,mccroryparusinski2}, is stable by semialgebraic arc-analytic homeomorphisms.
+The weight filtration on real algebraic varieties, recently introduced \cite{mccroryparusinski1,mccroryparusinski2}, is stable under semialgebraic arc-analytic homeomorphisms.
 By Theorem \ref{theoremequisingularity3} any algebraic family of algebraic sets is generically semialgebraically {\aaa } trivial, and therefore we have the following result.

 \begin{thm*}[see Corollary \ref{corollaryweight}] Let $T$ be a real algebraic variety and let $X$ be an algebraic subset of $T \times \proj^{n-1}_\K$.
-Then there exists a finite stratification $\mathcal S$ of $T$ such that for every stratum $S$ and for every $t_0, t_1 \in S$ the fibres $X_{t_0}$ and $X_{t_1}$ have the weight spectral sequences and the weight filtrations isomorphic. \end{thm*}
+Then there exists a finite stratification $\mathcal S$ of $T$ such that for every stratum $S$ and for every $t_0, t_1 \in S$ the fibers $X_{t_0}$ and $X_{t_1}$ have isomorphic the weight filtration on homology. \end{thm*}